Desmond Morton (civil servant): Early years in military service

 Morton joined the Royal Artillery in 1911.
-He saw action in World War I, and was shot in the heart at the Battle of Arras in 1917.
+He saw action in World War I, and was shot in the lung at the Battle of Arras in 1917.
 However, he survived and recovered, serving again with the bullet still inside.
 He served as aide de camp to Sir Douglas Haig, commander of the British Expeditionary Force from 1917 to 1918.
 He looked after the Minister of Munitions on several trips to the front during the war.

 Civil Service

 He was seconded to the Foreign Office in 1919 where he was head of the Secret Intelligence Service's Section V, dealing with counter-Bolshevism in the mid-1920s.
-In 1924 he was transferred by Churchill to the War Office and, was Head of the Industrial Intelligence Centre of the Committee of Imperial Defence from 1929 to 1939, responsible for providing intelligence on the plans and capabilities for manufacturing munitions in other countries.
+In 1924 he was transferred by Churchill to the War Office and was Head of the Industrial Intelligence Centre of the Committee of Imperial Defence from 1929 to 1939, responsible for providing intelligence on the plans and capabilities for manufacturing munitions in other countries.
 From 1930 to 1939 he was also a member of the CID sub-committee on Economic Warfare.
 From 1929, as he "found himself idle much of the time" he assisted Churchill who was writing his history of the Great War, The World Crisis.
-During 1930s he leaked documents and material information to bolster Churchill's fight against the rise of Fascism in Europe.
+During 1930s he leaked documents and material information to bolster Churchill's fight against the rise of fascism in Europe.
 Morton claimed that he had tacit approval by successive Prime Ministers, MacDonald, Baldwin and Chamberlain for this secret activity, but the evidence for this is unfounded because witness statements have not come forward.
 Morton lived only one mile away from Chartwell where he would walk across the fields to divulge his information to Churchill.